 End of our holiday in Saariselkä – Bus ride back to Kittilä Airport

-Watch the reindeer to the left side of the road!
+Watch the reindeer on the left side of the road!
 At 1:50 seconds into the video.

 External Links